bluewingtitan/PBScript/README.md

 It allows for easy injection of special actions a player may use by attaching objects with defined actions to the runtime environment.

-For a compact documentation of PBScript look into the [Documentation](Documentation/Index.html)
+For a compact documentation of PBScript look into the [Documentation](Documentation/Index.html) (HIGHLY W.I.P. + many upcoming changes!
+Lang is not stable yet!)

 # Caution